rhelmus/virtmem/doc/manual.md

 * virtmem::SDVAlloc: uses a FAT formatted SD card as memory pool
 * virtmem::SPIRAMVAlloc: uses SPI ram (Microchip's 23LC series) as memory pool
 * virtmem::MultiSPIRAMVAlloc: like virtmem::SPIRAMVAlloc, but supports multiple memory chips
-* virtmem::SerRAMVAlloc: uses RAM from a computer connected through serial as memory pool
+* virtmem::SerialVAlloc: uses RAM from a computer connected through serial as memory pool
 * For debugging there is also virtmem::StaticVAlloc (uses regular RAM as memory pool) and virtmem::StdioVAlloc (uses files through regular stdio functions as memory pool)

 Note that all allocator classes are _singleton_,